AdityaRanjan1420077/Portfolio-Website-Using-React.js/README.md

 ## ✨› Features

-- âš¡ **Blazing Fast** â€” Powered by Vite for instant HMR and optimized production builds
+- ⚡ **Blazing Fast** â€” Powered by Vite for instant HMR and optimized production builds
 - ðŸŽ¬ **Smooth Animations** â€” GSAP-powered scroll-triggered and timeline animations
 - ðŸ“± **Fully Responsive** â€” Mobile-first design that looks great on all devices
 - ðŸŽ¨ **Modern UI/UX** â€” Clean, minimal aesthetic with SCSS styling